-Surface Pro 4/5/6 screen shaking, scrambling or flickering when hot?
-This is the "Flickergate" hardware flaw — no software fix exists.
+Surface Pro screen shaking, scrambling or flickering when hot?
+This hardware symptom needs diagnosis — software fixes usually do not solve it.
 Permanent screen replacement from RM450 at TechFix Sunway.
-90-day warranty.
+Warranty from 3 months.

 "Flickergate": The Surface Pro Screen Scramble Explained

 Does your Surface Pro screen start shaking, doubling images, or turning into a blurry mess after 1-2 hours of use?
-You are experiencing a well-documented hardware defect known as "Flickergate" — and you are not alone.
-Thousands of Surface Pro 4 and some Pro 5 users in Malaysia have dealt with this exact issue.
+You may be experiencing a heat-related display hardware fault often called "Flickergate" — a symptom seen on some older Surface Pro units.

 This post explains what causes the scrambling, why every software fix fails, and what the actual permanent solution is.